EstherOlabisi/Bioinformatics-work/Supervised Learning - Predicting CVD/Readme.md

 ## How to run the master script
-- After downloading the master script and Python scripts, you can run the master script by typing the following on your command line:
+- After downloading the master script, Python scripts, and test csv file, you can run the master script by typing the following on your command line:
 ```
 ./classification_and_plots.sh
 ```